swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 #### Named capturing group: `(?<name>...)`

 A named capturing group's capture type is `Substring`.
-In its `Captures` type, the capture type has a tuple element label specified by the capture name.
+In its `Match` type, the capture type has a tuple element label specified by the capture name.

 ```swift
 let graphemeBreakLowerBound = /(?<lower>[0-9a-fA-F]+)\.\.[0-9a-fA-F]+/